Kasper Kusk

-Kasper Kusk Vangsgaard (/da/; born 10 November 1991) is a Danish professional footballer who plays as a winger for Danish 2nd Division club Vendsyssel FF.
+Kasper Kusk Vangsgaard (/da/; born 10 November 1991) is a former Danish professional footballer who played as a winger.

 He is the son of former AaB manager and player Søren Kusk.

+After the 2025-26-season Kusk announced his retirement.

 Career

 AaB

 Having spent the earliest part of his career at local club Gug Boldklub he moved to AaB at the age of 14.

 He made his first team league debut for AaB in a 2–0 home loss against Esbjerg fB on 21 August 2010, coming on as a substitute in the 80th minute.
 His breakthrough into the AaB starting eleven came in the spring of 2012, where he made 11 appearances and scoring 1 goal.

 His good form in the 2012–13 season was rewarded with an extension of his contract, a call-up to the Danish national team and interest from European clubs, including Crystal Palace, Anderlecht and Lille.

 He was voted as the league profile of the fall 2013 in the Danish Superliga by the league's managers.

 in May 2014, Kusk and AaB won the Danish Superliga and the Danish Cup.
 Kusk scored 12 goals and created 8 assists in the league.